NeilBotelho/SE-Project/README.md

 _Note_
 A cool feature that i added was that I used a javascript library that i found to sort tables synamically in the browser.
 So if you click on the header of a column in the table the table will sort according to that table.
 Now for this to work the table has to have the sortable class, So don't remove it if you want this feature.

+### To do
+The delete functionality is still remaining.
+Havent learned how yet